Diffusion Models are Secretly Zero-Shot 3DGS Harmonizers: Related Work

 \subsection{Diffusion models}

-Diffusion models \cite{ho2020denoising, song2020score} have achieved state-of-the-art generative performance in image synthesis~\cite{ramesh2022hierarchical}, in-painting~\cite{lugmayr2022repaint}, super-resolution~\cite{li2022srdiff} and others.
-Diffusion models denoise an image step-by-step, from a pure gaussian noise to the desired image~\cite{ho2020denoising}.
-Classifier-free guidance~\cite{ho2022classifier} is usually applied for text-to-image generation, when the predicted noise is calculated using conditional and unconditional predictions $\varepsilon^\omega_\phi (x; y; t) = \varepsilon_\phi (x; \varnothing; t) + \omega (\varepsilon_\phi (x; y; t) - \varepsilon_\phi (x; \varnothing; t))$, where $\varepsilon_\phi$ is a diffusion model, $x$ a is noisy image, $t$ is a timestep, $y$ is an object representative feature (e.g. text prompt), $\omega$ is a guidance scale.
+Diffusion models~\citep{ho2020denoising, song2020score} have achieved state-of-the-art generative performance in image synthesis~\citep{ramesh2022hierarchical}, inpainting~\citep{lugmayr2022repaint}, super-resolution~\citep{li2022srdiff} and others.
+Diffusion models denoise an image step-by-step, from a pure gaussian noise to the desired image~\citep{ho2020denoising}.
+Classifier-free guidance~\citep{ho2022classifier} is usually applied for text-to-image generation, when the predicted noise is calculated using conditional and unconditional outputs:

-In the context of 3D generation, diffusion models were successfully applied in DreamFusion~\cite{dreamfusion}, where NeRF generation is optimized by computing gradients through a diffusion process.
-This involves the Score Distillation Sampling (SDS) method, which predicts the noise at each timestep to compute gradients, enabling the optimization of scene parameters such as NeRF's MLPs.
-The resulting gradients are then used to update the parameters, as given by:
+where $\varepsilon_\phi$ is a diffusion model, $x$ is a noisy image, $t$ is a timestep, $y$ is an object representative feature (e.g. text prompt), $\omega$ is a guidance scale.

-where $\theta$ represents scene parameters (such as NeRF's MLPs or Gaussian parameters in 3DGS), $g$ is a differentiable rendering function, $\omega(t)$, $\alpha_t$, and $\sigma_t$ are parameters of the diffusion process, and $\varepsilon$ is random Gaussian noise.
+In the context of 3D generation, diffusion models were successfully applied in DreamFusion~\citep{dreamfusion}, where NeRF generation is optimized by computing gradients through a diffusion process.
+This uses the Score Distillation Sampling (SDS) method, which derives gradients from the discrepancy between the noise predicted by a diffusion model and the actual noise added to a NeRF-rendered image at each timestep, and backpropagates them to update the NeRF’s MLP parameters~\citep{dreamfusion}:

-Delta Denoising Loss (DDS)~\cite{dds}, an extension of SDS loss originally introduced for image editing tasks, has also been applied to 3D editing~\cite{chen2024gaussianeditor}, addressing the limitation of SDS, which tends to produce blurry and oversaturated results, while DDS reduces these effects~\cite{dds}.
-The gradient of the DDS loss with respect to $\theta$ is defined in~\cref{eq:dds}:
+where $\theta$ represents scene parameters (such as NeRF's MLPs), $g$ is a differentiable rendering function, $\omega(t)$, $\alpha_t$, and $\sigma_t$ are diffusion process parameters, and $\varepsilon$ is random Gaussian noise.

-where $\theta_{tgt}$ defines optimizable rendering parameters, $\theta_{init}$ defines constant rendering parameters representing the initial state, $y_{tgt}$ is a prompt describing the desired output, and $y_{init}$ is a prompt describing the initial state $g(\theta_{init})$.
-DDS loss suggests the optimization direction which makes the image aligned with the prompt and reduces the potential bias which appears during SDS optimization~\cite{dds}.
+Delta Denoising Loss (DDS)~\citep{dds}, an extension of the SDS loss originally introduced for image editing tasks, has also been applied to 3D editing~\citep{chen2024gaussianeditor}.
+Addressing the limitation of SDS, which are blurry and oversaturated results, DDS reduces these effects~\citep{dds}.
+The gradient of the DDS loss with respect to $\theta$ is defined in Eq.~\ref{eq:dds}: